Intro to Language and Linguistics

 |July 14, 2014 - July 25, 2014||2||M-F 12:45-3:35P||Open||Elise Morse-Gagne||10312|

-The course fosters an awareness of how language works that will serve students well in fields as diverse as education, medicine, philosophy, and computer science.
-Moreover, the ability to look objectively at a familiar phenomenon about which we have deep-rooted preconceptions develops critical thinking skills that are vital to college-level study.
-The study of patterns in sounds, words, and sentences teaches analytical skills applicable in a range of disciplines.
-Students will create an independent research project (gathering and analyzing linguistic data) and improve their academic writing skills through a series of short essays and response papers.
+Students will strengthen analytical skills vital to college work.
+Their enhanced awareness of how language works will serve them well in fields as diverse as education, medicine, philosophy, and computer science.
+Students develop an original research project (gathering and analyzing linguistic data), and improve their academic writing skills through a series of short essays and response papers

 There are no prerequisites for this course.